icon cross Understanding Snoring: Causes, Effects and Treatment Options

 Causes of Snoring

+Your husband may snore so loud that you can’t sleep, or perhaps your wife has suddenly started snoring and you’re wondering why.
 Many factors can cause snoring and affect the severity.
 They include:

 Anatomy – Certain physical features can increase the likelihood of snoring.
 These features include narrow airways, big tonsils or adenoids, a crooked or deviated nasal septum, or a long, soft palate.